-1. Bicycle Lanes, Paved Shoulders, Wide Outside Lanes
+1. Buffered Bicycle Lanes, Bicycle Lanes, Paved Shoulders, Wide Outside Lanes and Shared Lanes

-For existing sections without bicycle facilities where no widening is planned, consideration shall be given to reducing lane widths to provide bicycle lanes, wide outside lanes or paved shoulders.
-These facilities shall meet the criteria provided in Chapter 8.
-Existing thru lane widths on urban multilane roadways and two-lane curb and gutter roadways shall not be reduced to less than 11 feet for design speeds \geq 40 mph, and to no less than 10 feet for design speeds \leq 35 mph.
+The available roadway width should be distributed to provide for bicycle facilities.
+Bicycle facilities must meet the criteria provided in Chapter 8 of this Volume.
+The type of bicycle facility considered for implementation must be in the following order: buffered bicycle lanes, bicycle lanes, wide outside lanes, and shared lanes.
+Travel lane widths on urban multilane roadways and two-lane curb and gutter roadways must not be reduced to less than 11 feet for design speeds ≥ 40 mph, and to no less than 10 feet for design speeds ≤ 35 mph.
 See Section 25.4.5 for additional information on lane widths.
 Coordinate with the District Public Transportation (Modal Development) Office and local transit agency when considering the reduction of lane widths on roadways where public transit routes are present.
-When bicycle facilities are not provided in accordance with Section 8.1, a Design Variation is required.
+Existing bicycle facilities not in accordance with Chapter 8 of this Volume, require a Design Variation to remain.